shephertz/App42_PaaS_SampleApps/Sample-JAVA-MONGO/README.md

 In order to configure this application following steps are to be done:

-         1. Import the project in STS.
+         1. Import the project in STS/Eclipse.

          2. Right click on the Project and go to properties.